 Reasons for a Real Estate Appraisal in Washington, DC

 There are many reasons why you might need to schedule a real estate appraisal for your DC home, including:

-- Refinancing – Similar to buying a home, the lender will require you to have a professional appraisal done when refinancing your DC home to ensure that the collateral value offered by the property justifies the refinanced loan amount you are asking.
+- Refinancing – Similar to buying a home, the lender will require you to have a professional appraisal done when refinancing your DC home to ensure that the collateral value offered by the property justifies the refinanced loan amount you are asking for.

 - Applying for a Home Equity Loan– If you are trying to get a home equity loan, and it has been several years since the property’s last appraisal, it is a good idea to have the property appraised, especially if property values in your area have increased.
 Your equity in the home against which you would borrow money is determined primarily on the current value of the property.
 If the value of your home has decreased, then it is also possible that your equity in the home has decreased in value.